lucasgdb/useful-dev-tools/desktop-tools.md

 [StarShip](https://starship.rs/) | A beatiful, minimal and customizable prompt for most existent shells (included PowerShell).
 [DirEnv](https://direnv.net) | DirEnv is a shell extension that augments existing shells with a new feature that can load and unload environment variables depending on the current directory.
-[ohmyzsh](https://ohmyz.sh/) | A delightful, open source, community-driven framework for managing Zsh configuration
+[ohmyzsh](https://ohmyz.sh/) | A delightful, open source, community-driven framework for managing Zsh configuration [HTTPie](https://httpie.org/) | A command line HTTP client, similar to cURL, but with a nicer output and syntax.
+[nmap](https://github.com/nmap/nmap) | Nmap the most powerful network mapper.

 | **Version Control** |